PDC Energy (PDCE) Q1 2017 Results - Earnings Call Transcript

 David R. Tameron - Wells Fargo Securities LLC

-Just a quick question on – Scott, if we just go back to all the Colorado issue, if you will.
-Is there a thought – some of these old vertical wells, when you start looking at, whether it's to replace the flowlines or just managing integrity and you read some of the regs (26:33) it seem like an almost like sense of shutting some of these vertical wells just to protect yourself against any future liability or anything along those lines.
+Just a quick question on, Scott, if we just go back to all the Colorado issue, if you will.
+Is there a thought – some of these old vertical wells, when you start looking at, whether it's to replace the flowlines or just managing integrity and you read some of the regs, it seems like it almost makes sense to shut in some of these vertical wells just to protect yourself against any future liability or anything along those lines.
 How do you guys think about that option?

 Scott J. Reasoner - PDC Energy, Inc.

 Yeah.
-And I want to start that with – as Bart described, safety is always our top priority.
+And I want to start that with, as Bart described, safety is always our top priority.
 And then, we take into consideration all of those things, David, which you brought up, when we decide how we're going to operate our wells.
 That flowline integrity management plan that we've had in place for several years now is something that we've leaned on.
 We have tremendous amount of testing goes on every year.
 And so, really, we don't see that particular circumstance that happened – the issue that came up in Firestone as being a typical circumstance.
 And I think it was described very well by the fire department that it's definitely not something we should see repeating.

 David R. Tameron - Wells Fargo Securities LLC